qapage/qapage.github.io/_posts/2019-04-01-Disruptive-Innovation.md

 The distinction between sustaining innovation (improving existing products for current customers) and disruptive innovation (creating new markets with different value propositions) is crucial for strategic decision-making.

 Understanding the true nature of disruption matters because it helps companies identify genuine threats and respond appropriately before it's too late.
 Small competitors on a disruptive trajectory require immediate attention, while those simply operating at the edges may not pose the same level of threat.

+##### Most recent example of Disruptive Innovation
+Recently, we saw ChatGPT and friends come onto the market, with the ability to generate text, images and even code.
+They did not go after the high end users, the professionals and instead targeted an underserved market, the casual user, students and small businesses.
+Google Search for example, allowed you to get to an answer after combing through many search results and articles.
+But ChatGPT or Claude, just gave you a direct answer.
+And you could interact with it like you were talking to a human expert.
+You could ask follow up questions, seek clarification etc etc. This ease of use allowed users to look past its limitations, and embrace it.
+That gave GenAI a foothold in this market, that they could then build on.
+These users awed by what they say, took it to their workplaces, took it their friends and word spread like wildfire.
+Now OpenAI, Perplexity etc are billion dollar companies and they got there through disruptive innovation.

 ##### Recommended reading
 Read any of the following books: